 titles that milk the urban legend for all it's worth.
 Even if the existence of actual snuff films should be validated at a later date, it is safe to say that there are more films about snuff films than there are actual snuff films in existence.

 Of course, this issue begs the question: Should novelists and screenwriters avoid the subject altogether because it helps to perpetuate the myth?
 No, and why should they?
-Writers deal with fiction, and the suspension of disbelief is
+Writers deal with fiction, and the suspension of disbelief

-viewing has no basis in fact, as the label of "fiction" already establishes this.
+reading or viewing has no basis in fact, as the label of "fiction" already establishes this.

 The media, on the other hand, have a responsibility to the public, not so much with the dissemination of information, but with the dissemination of facts.
-Unfortunately, fanciful stories and hearsay are usually more interesting than
+Unfortunately, fanciful stories and hearsay are usually more interesting

-cold reality and facts, as urban legends have shown beyond any shadow of a doubt.
+than cold reality and facts, as urban legends have shown beyond any shadow of a doubt.